longchengguxiao/XDU_course_select/README.md

 ## Run
 Open the terminal and input command "python xk.py".
 And then, drinking a cup of tea to waste your spare time.

+## The purpose
+This scrpit, which I write to use to rush course before the deadline, is not for money.
+And I open it source to avoid someone use the script for money.